ezluna/hello-world/Readme_2.md

 # GoogleQuest Competition

-The intention of this project is to build a model that will predict different types of question-answering subjects.The question-answer pairs were gathered from nearly 70 different websites.
+The intention of this project is to develop a model that will predict different types of question-answering subjects.The list of question-answer pairs were gathered from nearly 70 different websites.
 For more details see https://www.kaggle.com/c/google-quest-challenge/overview

 ## Getting Started